Anthropology

 • MET AN 101: Introduction to Cultural Anthropology

-This course is an introduction to the field of cultural anthropology.
-Cultural anthropology seeks to understand the variety of ways that humans organize their experience and live in the world, including different configurations of kinship, sex, gender, ethnicity, race, religion, politics, and economics.
-This course introduces students to some of that variety by examining how societies in different regions of the world differ and how both global and local social processes transform them.
-The course also explores the ways that anthropologists frame their inquiries and how over time they developed new approaches to these issues and to core concepts like culture and society.
+Introduction to cultural anthropology, which seeks to understand the variety of ways that humans organize their experience and live in the world, including different configurations of kinship, sex, gender, ethnicity, race, religion, politics, and economics.
+This includes surveying different cultural groups and thinking about why they vary and what they have in common.
+The course also explores how anthropologists frame their inquiries, with special attention to globalization, and how we better understand our own lives, values, behavior, and worldview through studying other cultures.
 Effective Fall 2020, this course fulfills a single unit in each of the following BU Hub areas: Global Citizenship and Intercultural Literacy, Social Inquiry I, Research and Information Literacy.

 • Global Citizenship and Intercultural Literacy